How to Increase Your Self-Esteem

 Learn to accept yourself

-Maybe you think you have huge weaknesses or disadvantages compared to the people who surround you.
+Maybe you think you have huge weaknesses or disadvantages compared to the people around you.
 Maybe you’re right, but you have to learn to accept yourself as you are.
 Your characteristics, qualities, and flaws are what make you unique.

 Your self-esteem will improve when you can stand up and give thanks for your family, friends, and all the other good things you have in your life.
 Sometimes just a change in perspective will make you happier.

-Be socialHaving a social support network is important for improving your self-esteem.
-Knowing that you have people who stand by you will give you a sense of security and the confidence that you need.
+Be socialHaving a social support network is important in order to improve your self-esteem.
+Knowing that you have people who will always stand by you will give you a sense of security and the confidence that you need.

 In addition, spending time with friends and family helps you eliminate stress.
 Remember that stress negatively affects your cardiovascular system.
 Take time to talk to your friends, creating and sharing memories that will last for the rest of your life.